encord-team/encord-active/docs/docs/workflows/evaluate-classification-model.md

 1. Navigate to the _Model Quality_ > _Metrics_ tab on the left sidebar.
 2. Under the **Classifications** tab, you will see the main performance metrics (accuracy, mean precision, mean recall, and mean F1 scores), metric importance graphs, confusion matrix, and class-based precision and recall plot.
-3. You can select classes of interest on the upper bar to customize plots.
+3. You can filter by classes in the upper bar to see plots for your classes of interest.
-4. Via Confusion Matrix, you can detect which classes are confused with each other (uni-directional or bi-directional).
+4. Via the confusion matrix, you can detect which classes are confused with each other (uni-directional or bi-directional).
 5. On the **Precision-Recall** plot, you can observe which classes the model has difficulty in and which classes it does well.
 6. According to insights you get here, you can, e.g., prioritize from which classes you need to collect more data.